The rate of death from heart attack, stroke and cancer have been declining for the past 20 years according to the CDC.

 Even though death rates are falling for these critical illnesses, health care related expenses have been rising astronomically.

 If you do have enough savings in place this could lead to financial ruins.
 One way to combat this is by purchasing critical illness insurance.
-A critical illness policy can provide a lump sum of cash to help with any medical expenses associated with a critical illness.
+A critical illness insurance policy can provide a lump sum of cash to help with any medical expenses associated with a critical illness.

 What is covered?